Versailles, Louisiana: La Ronde Plantation

 The house was considered the most stylish plantation home in that part of Louisiana at the time, and the name Versailles is mistakenly distributed by various authors and in reports—largely from the misnaming of the La Ronde plantation in Old Families of Louisiana.
+Evidence has yet to materialize, however, that this mansion was ever referred to as "Versailles" in its time, or by its owners.
+The plantation was affectionately known as "Parnassus" to the family, a home "where lavish hospitality was dispensed."

 Pierre Denis de La Ronde purchased the property in 1783.
 Then, to commemorate his 21st birthday, he had slaves plant an avenue of now-famous oak trees.
 The allée still stands, largely intact, as the La Ronde Oaks—though the trees, like the mansion they once led to from the Mississippi, are also widely mislabeled as "Versailles Oaks" or "Pakenham's Oaks" (the latter since General Edward Pakenham met his fatal end from battlefield injuries among Denis de La Ronde's oaks).

 On December 23, 1814, General Andrew Jackson learned of the advances and position of the British encampment from Colonel Pierre Denys de La Ronde and his son-in-law, Major Gabriel Villeré.
 The Night Attack of the Battle of New Orleans was subsequently fought on the La Ronde plantation.
 Major Villeré was the son of Louisiana's future first Creole Governor, Jacques Villeré.

 The La Ronde mansion was looted and heavily damaged by the British during the fateful Night Attack of December 23, 1814, which effectively launched the Battle of New Orleans, then further ruined when commandeered by the British as a field hospital.
 The house then burned about 70 years later, though most of the walls remained standing until the hurricane of 1915.
 A few ruins remain visible along Highway 46 in St. Bernard Parish, as does the Southern live oak allée that once graced the path from the Mississippi River landing to the manor house.